amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices/readmes/5APPLICATION_STRUCTURE.md

   ![x](../images/im8.png)

-### Running multiple instances of a microservice = is same as running the same SpringBoot application on different ports
+### Running multiple instances of microservice = is same as running the same SpringBoot app on different ports

 This can be achieved by, going into editing Run/Debug Configurations in InteliJ.